SunilDevlops/myapp/README.md

     - Verify the health of the application
  ### Run the Spring Boot CRUD application in Dockerized Environment
  ---
- * To run the application
+ * To Start the application using [docker_compose.yml](docker/docker-compose.yml)
  ```
  docker-compose up
  ```
- * docker network gets created under which we have app-1, mysql-db, prometheus, grafana containers which are attached to each other
+ * **docker** network gets created under which we have app-1, mysql-db, prometheus, grafana containers which are attached to each other
    <p align="center">
       <img src="./assets/dockerNetwork.png" width="650">
    </p>